-If you are not a programmer and/or not familiar with using command line build tools, you have a lot to learn. \odot https://groups.yahoo.com/neo/groups/direwolf_packet/info https://groups.yahoo.com/neo/groups/linuxham/info
+If you are not a programmer and/or not familiar with using command line build tools, you have a lot to learn. \odot https://groups.io/g/direwolf

 The author of Dire Wolf (WB2OSZ) does not have a Mac and can't provide help with any issues specifically related to this platform.
-If you are having Mac-specific issues, post your question to one of the discussion groups:
+If you are having Mac-specific issues, post your question to this discussion group: